CarolineVHK/CarolineVHK/README.md

 As you (probably guessed...)

-👀 i'm interested in coding, AI & Data Science, but also in Finances, Health & Sports, and much more!
+👀 i'm interested in coding, AI & Data Science, but also in Food (in general and processing), Finances, Health & Sports, and much more!

 🎓 i'm an Bio-Engineer in the Food-industry